-Are you searching for the best travel insurance options for your upcoming trip in 2020?
+Are you searching for the best travel insurance options for a trip or move you’re planning in 2024?
 Whether you’re unsure if you need travel insurance, which ones offer coverage for Covid, or if you’re shopping around for the best recommendations, you’ve come to the right place.
-As somebody who has traveled the world for over a decade and made use of travel insurance many times, I’d happy to share with you based on my personal experience.
+As somebody who has traveled the world for over a decade (and is still living abroad with his family!), I’d happy to share with you based on my personal experience.

 **The following is a guide to the best travel insurance options.
 Even after reading this guide – and before you make any purchasing decision – please take the time to carefully read the terms and conditions of the policy you’re considering.
 Some links below are affiliate links, which means that at no extra cost to you I may be compensated should you decide to purchase coverage.**